-The name translates as ‘The King’s Path’ but you’ll never see a king treading along the 3km (two-mile) path that runs alongside a sheer cliff in the Malaga province of Spain.
+El Caminito del Rey translates as The King’s Path, but you’ll never see a royal on the 3km (2mi) hike that runs alongside a sheer cliff in the Malaga province of Spain.
 If such a precarious path wasn’t testing enough, some of it has crumbled away, requiring hikers to edge across the drops with nothing below their feet.

 For some – in fact, quite a few – this is considered the most dangerous hike in the world.
-Located on a totally sheer cliff face, the actual walk wouldn’t exist if it weren’t for the rickety wooden floorboards latched onto the side.
+Located on a sheer cliff face, the actual walk wouldn’t exist if it weren’t for the rickety wooden floorboards latched onto the side.
 Hikers have to lock into a chain above the floorboards for stability.
 It’s also worth highlighting that even just to get to this terrifying route, hikers must scale a vertical staircase.
-Although not official statistics, the rumour is that 100 people die per year on Huashan.
+Although there are no official statistics, the rumour is that 100 people die per year on Huashan.

 Taghia is an isolated village in Morocco’s Atlas Mountains, surrounded by steep canyons.
 Like Huashan and El Caminito Del Rey,this treacherous hike involves the tiniest of walkways on the side of a cliff face.
 The trail itself has evolved over time through a combination of logs, chains and rocks that have all been jammed into cracks in the canyon wall – not exactly what you want with a drop of hundreds of metres below.

-This is the hike that leads up from Machu Picchu, the incredible Incan citadel in South America, and is known as the ‘Hike of Death’.
+This route, known as the Hike of Death, leads up from Machu Picchu, the incredible Incan citadel in South America.
 Rapidly ascending 305m (1,000ft), the route has extremely unstable ground underfoot that has a habit of falling away, which, coupled with tourists attempting the trail without the correct footwear and equipment, has led to its casualty count.